Carsten Maschmeyer: Investments

 Maschmeyer presently maintains significant holdings in a variety of companies.
 In a recent study about the fastest growing startups in Germany, his private equity fund is the only one invested in two companies that were ranked in the top 10.

-Maschmeyer is number 112 in the list of the 500 richest Germans.
-His assets are estimated at €1.2 billion (approx. US$1.3 billion).
+Maschmeyer founded the early-stage venture capital firm seed + speed in 2016.
+Based in Berlin, the firm invests in pre-seed and seed-stage B2B software startups, with Alexander Kölpin serving as managing director.

+In 2017, Maschmeyer provided the founding capital for Maschmeyer Group Ventures, Inc., a San Francisco-based seed-stage venture capital firm co-founded and led by Marc Schröder, previously head of global sales at the Maschmeyer Group.

 HMNC Brain Health

 HMNC Brain Health (HMNC) specializes in developing diagnoses of and therapies for depression and anxiety disorders.
-Together with partners from academia, the company uses prominent research results to generate groundbreaking and marketable concepts.
+Together with partners from academia, the company uses prominent research results to generate marketable concepts.
 The company was founded by Professor Florian Holsboer and Maschmeyer in December 2010 and is based in Munich, Bavaria.
 Both founders want to improve the treatment of depression and anxiety disorders.

-Syntellix AG

-Syntellix AG is a medical technology company based in Hanover.
-The company specializes in the research, development and marketing of bio-absorbable metal implants, i.e. second surgery to remove implants would no longer be required.
-The devices have all the properties and stability of metal, however, they are fully absorbed by the body and replaced by the body's own bone tissue.
-The company is currently active in 16 countries worldwide and has approval for the whole European Union and Singapore.
-Patients have already been fitted with Syntellix devices in more than 3,500 operations, and it was awarded with the German Award for innovation (Deutscher Innovationspreis).

-papagei.com

-Maschmeyer also founded papagei.com, a video language learning platform.

 Orderbird

 Orderbird is the provider of a cash register system used by restaurants.
 The system is based on iPad technology and used by more than 5,000 eateries in Germany, Switzerland and Austria.
 In the 4th quarter of 2014 Concardis (MasterCard) joined as new strategic investor.
 Orderbird received accolades from the Financial Times in 2012.
+In May 2022, Orderbird was acquired by Nexi, and continued operating as an independent brand within the group.